Sunday, January 25, 2026

 Though joy and grief together ruled my breath;

-Yet had I known thy cheeks would wear such trace
+Yet had I known thy cheeks would bear the trace

-I ne’er had dared to hold that final view,
+I ne’er had dared behold that final view,

-Nor spoken words that sealed our aching part;
+Nor spoken words that forced our hearts apart;

-I ne’er had dreamed that moment was the few
+I ne’er had dreamed those moments were so few

-I would not even yield my soul to care,
+I would not yield my very soul to care,

 Had fate revealed the cost such love would bring—